hirasawayuki/link-checker/README.md

 $ go run main.go -u='{check page URL}' -a
 ```

-`-t` option can be set to set the request interval. (ms)
+`-t` option can be set to set the request interval.
-Default value is 100.
+Default value is 100(ms).
 For example, if you want to make two requests in one second, you can do the following:

 ```shell